Mark Marleku

-Mark Marleku (born 27 April 2000) is a Kosovan professional footballer who plays as a centre-forward for Swiss club Schaffhausen.
+Mark Marleku (born 27 April 2000) is a Kosovan professional footballer who plays as a centre-forward for Swiss club Breitenrain Bern.

 Club career

 Luzern

 On 24 June 2020, Marleku made his debut as a professional footballer in a 2–0 away defeat against Lugano after coming on as a substitute at 86th minute in place of Silvan Sidler.
 On 18 September 2020, he signed his first professional contract with Swiss Super League side Luzern after agreeing to a three-year deal.

 Schaffhausen

 On 18 July 2023, Marleku signed a one-season contract with Schaffhausen.

 International career

 Under-19

 On 2 October 2018, Marleku was named as part of the Kosovo U19 squad for 2019 UEFA European Under-19 Championship qualifications.
 Eight days later, he made his debut with Kosovo U19 in 2019 UEFA European Under-19 Championship qualification match against Austria U19 after coming on as a substitute at 82nd minute in place of Bleart Tolaj.